 - past or current criminal charges

-But it may be possible to get a criminal record sealed from future background checks.
-Learn more about sealing criminal records in Las Vegas.
+However, it may be possible to get a criminal record sealed from future background checks.
+Learn more about sealing criminal records.

 5. Does a bench warrant ever expire?